 For large parts of the population, the pulse-induced skin resistance change is so minimal that usable values cannot be derived from the measurement results.
-Also callouses on the palms, damp hands and body shakes, which in many forms of exercise are inevitable, prevent correct measurement.
-In such cases, the pulse value cannot or is displayed incorrectly.
+Also callouses on the palms, damp hands and body shakes, which in many forms of exercise inevitable, prevents correct measurement.
+In such cases, the pulse value is displayed incorrectly or not at all.

-Therefore, please check in the case of a faulty or failed measurement, whether this happens just with one or several people.
-If the display of the pulse does not work only in an individual case, then the device is not defective.
+Please check in the case of a faulty or failed measurement, whether this occurs only with one or with several people.
+If the display of the pulse does not work only in individual cases, the device is not defective.
 In this case we recommend the use of a chest belt to achieve a permanently correct pulse display.
-This is available as an accessory for Pulse & Heart Rate Measurement
+This is available as an accessory

-Heart Rate Monitoring using a Chest Belt
+Heart Rate Measurement using a Chest Belt

-A large number of MAXXUS® training devices are fitted with a wireless receiver as standard.
-The use of a chest belt (we recommend the exclusive use of an uncoded POLAR® chest belt) allows you to wirelessly measure heart rate.
-The chest belt is available as an accessory.
+Many MAXXUS® training devices are already fitted with a receiver as standard.

-This optimal, ECG-accurate type of measurement takes the heart rate by means of a transmitter chest strap directly from the skin.
+Using a chest belt (we recommend the exclusive use of an uncoded POLAR® chest strap) allows you to wire-lessly measure heart rate.
+The chest belt is as accessories available.

-The chest strap then sends the pulses via an electromagnetic field to the built-in cockpit receiver.
+This optimal, ECG-accurate type of measurement takes the heart rate by means of a transmitter chest belt directly from the skin.

-We recommend always using a chest belt for heart rate measurement during use heart rate controlled programs.
+The chest belt then sends the pulse via an electromagnetic field to the built-in cockpit receiver.
+We recommend you always use of a chest belt for heart rate measurement during heart rate-controlled programs.